Different Types of Web Hosting and their Differences?

 Dedicated hosting is solely for business owners with very huge traffic like Google.

-The major difference between shared hosting and cloud hosting is that the former serves multiple sites from a single physical server while the former serves from a different server.
+Shared hosting serves multiple sites from a single physical server while Cloud hosting serves from a different server.

 Cloud hosting is more expensive compared to shared hosting.